Jsourjah/studio/README.md

 ## Deploying to Firebase

+To deploy your application, you'll need to run a few commands from your computer's terminal after you've downloaded the project files.

 This project is ready to be deployed to Firebase Hosting, which will make it a live website accessible from anywhere.

 **Is Firebase Hosting Free?**